“Those who fail to plan, plan to fail.”

 14 Goal Setting Methods: Framework & Systems

-This goal setting framework was first introduced by George Doran, Arthur Miller, and James Cunningham in 1981.
-The elaborated form of the acronym SMART means goals that are specific, measurable, achievable, realistic, and time-bound.
+George Doran, Arthur Miller, and James Cunningham first introduced this goal-setting framework in 1981.
+The elaborated acronym SMART stands for goals that are specific, measurable, achievable, realistic, and time-bound.

 Specific: Ensure your goals are clear and specifically defined.
 For example, a goal could be increasing the social media presence of your organization, but a specific goal will be increasing the social media followers of LinkedIn.